 NPPL training: Pilots currently training towards a NPPL may continue to do.
 It will be possible to convert an NPPL issued prior to 08th April 2018 to a Part-FCL licence;

 RTF to ATO transition: Deferment of Approved Training Organisation requirements for LAPL, PPL, SPL and BPL to 2018.
-Registered Facilities which already teach for the PPL will soon be permitted to teach for the LAPL in the same category;
+Registered Facilities which already teach for the PPL can now teach for the LAPL in the same category;

 Revalidation Examiners: Following a change to regulations in 2012 which prevented existing Revalidation Examiners from signing EASA licences, the LAA has worked with the CAA to develop a route which would provide these privileges to LAA coaches.
 As the largest user of Revalidation Examiner privileges within the United Kingdom, the LAA Pilot Coaching Scheme is pleased to announce that the recent decision includes EASA Revalidation Examiner privileges being issued.
 LAA coaches will soon be permitted to sign EASA licences for the purpose of Class Rating Revalidation.
 As a consequence, other current EASA CRIs or FIs will also be able to apply to the CAA for EASA Revalidation Examiner privileges.